 At the Central Maryland District Qualifier the Robo-Lions introduced an improved pneumatic grabber and it paid off with an 8-6-0 record leading the 7th ranked alliance to the Quarterfinals.

-With outstanding results in their two qualifiers the Robo-Lions advanced the Chesapeake District Finals.
+With outstanding results in their two qualifiers the Robo-Lions advanced the Chesapeake District Championships.
 In a tight fought competition the Lions finished 6-6-0 and Ranked 24th but were not selected for an alliance.